ProFormA/proformaxml/Whitepaper.md

 The attribute <b>visible</b> determines whether or not the LMS makes the file available to students.
 Its values <b>yes</b> and <b>no</b> should be clear.
 The third possible value
 (<b>delayed</b>) can be used for files which may be shown to students after the submission or after a certain deadline has passed.
 The optional attribute <b>usage-by-lms</b> determines how the file is displayed by the LMS.
-The choices are "download" (a download link is provided), "display" (the file content is displayed - non-editable for students and editable for teachers) or "edit" (the content is displayed in a text area which can be edited and submitted by students).
+The choices are "download" (a download link is provided), "display" (the file content is displayed) or "edit" (the content is displayed in a text area which can be edited and submitted by students).
 The default value is "download".
-Teachers should generally be able to see and edit all files.
+Teachers should generally be able to see all files when they are marking a submission.
+At that stage, they should not be editing files anymore, thus "edit" is only relevant for students.
 The following table shows some examples for the use of the three attributes:

 <table>